ryanmsnyder/nix-config/README.md

 > [!WARNING]
 > On MacOS, your `.zshrc` file will be replaced with the [`zsh` configuration](https://github.com/dustinlyons/nixos-config/blob/main/templates/starter/modules/shared/home-manager.nix#L8) from this repository.
 So make some changes here first if you'd like.

+### 13. Continue tweaking config and rebuilding

+Since future nix rebuilds will most likely be executed from a different terminal application besides the default Mac Terminal app, be sure to also grant full disk access to the terminal(s) of your choice (in this case, WezTerm):

+System Settings > Privacy & Security > Full Disk Access > enable wezterm-gui.

 ## NixOS desktop